 Insurance is complicated and takes too much time to research and understand.
 We know how busy you are and that you don’t have time to learn about disability insurance.
-We’ve created this guide to help you understand disability insurance and walk you through it step by step.
+We’ve created this disability insurance guide to help you understand disability insurance and walk you through it step by step.
 We’ll cover everything you need to know, without confusing you with all of the insurance world jargon.

 In this Physicians Disability Insurance Guide, you will learn:

-what disability insurance is
+what is physician disability insurance

 why it is important as a doctor